puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 ## Defined resource types

-> Repetition - that is the actuality and the earnestness of existence.

-> -Søren Kierkegaard

 A [defined resource
 type](https://puppet.com/docs/puppet/latest/lang_defined_types.html) is a block of Puppet code that can be evaluated multiple times within a single node's